Terry Lamb: Junior career

 Lamb grew up in Chester Hill, a suburb in the Bankstown area and attended Sefton High School.
-He played all his junior rugby league for the Chester Hill Hornets club during the years 1967–1979 where he won multiple Best and Fairest awards.
 He only played in one Grand Final when he filled in for a side above his age group.
 Lamb is the only International to come from the Chester Hill Hornets club and the ground is now named the Terry Lamb Complex in his honour.
 He represented Canterbury in junior representative sides, but signed his first professional contract with Western Suburbs Magpies.

 Western Suburbs Magpies career

-Lamb was a non-playing reserve for the Canterbury Third Grade side in 1979 and was hopeful of a contract with his junior side in 1980.
-Lamb was told the best he could hope for was a position in the Presidents Cup (Under 21s) side.

 On 18 May 1980, Lamb made his first grade premiership debut for Western Suburbs against Balmain Tigers at Lidcombe Oval.
 Lamb scored two tries in the Magpies' comprehensive 26-4 victory.
 He scored 9 tries in his debut season and was edged out for the inaugural Dally M Rookie of the Year award by teammate Jim Leis who would go on the Australian 1980 Tour of New Zealand.